To ensure flight safety, advisories for certain environmental conditions need to be followed.

 High-intensity radiation areas

-Do not fly in areas that have high-intensity radiation.
-In case that the high radiation is present, the telemetry connection will be lost.
+Do not fly in areas that have high-intensity radiation, such as transmission towers.
+In case that high radiation is present, the telemetry connection will be lost.
 If you are aware that the telemetry will be lost and you are sure the flight is safe, you can manually adjust the timeout before Return To Home (RTH) is automatically triggered.
-More about adjusting the connection loss timeout can be found in this Knowledge Base article: Safety parameters.
+More about adjusting the connection loss timeout can be found in the article Safety parameters article.

 Do not fly at an altitude of more than 3000m above mean sea level with the default propellers.
 The battery consumption at high altitude is higher and therefore safe landings can not be guaranteed.
 Taking off from altitude higher than 2500m is possible with the high altitude propellers.
 In this article, you can find guidelines about how to use the high altitude propellers.